gajeam/pure-sdk-unity/README.md

 The Unity Pure SDK supplies a cross platform API that allows developers to develop games and application in Unity targeting Android and/or iOS using the same code when connecting to the SDK.

+## Unity Compatibility
+The SDK has been tested and verified in the following verions of Unity 3D:
+-   2019.2.2f1

 # SDK download

 ## Git submodule